stashed/postgres/docs/postgres.md

 postgres.kubedb.com/sample-postgres created
 ```

 KubeDB will deploy a PostgreSQL database according to the above specification.
-It will also create necessary secrets, services to access the database.
+It will also create the necessary secrets and services to access the database.

 Let's check if the database is ready to use,